 Sarah Smith is a founder, shareholder and Managing Director of Walkgrove Ltd, a twenty-year old, award-winning training consultancy specialising in the design and delivery of bespoke learning solutions and related consultancy.
 Recently she has become a trustee of the E-learning Industry Charity, Learn Appeal.
 She has a keen interest in history and literature and, as a trained copyeditor, enjoys helping out with additional research and editing of contributions from O'Donoghue Society members concerning their ancestors' lives and times.
 Other interests include football - particularly West Ham - and pubs.

 Laura is the granddaughter of Lemuel Larkin Donoho.
-Laura works in San Jose, California as a Project Coordinator at Ernst & Young LLP.
-Laura currently works on client projects as well as community outreach projects.
-These projects include the National Kidney Foundation, Small Business Ignite, Silicon Valley Food Rescue, Urban Harvester, Downtown Street Team, San Jose State University and various other agencies to feed and help the homeless.
-Laura speaks on the benefits of mentoring at several business events each year.
-She has been married to Ron Bravo for 34 years and has three daughters: Stephanie, Robin and Cristina.
-In her past time, she enjoys volunteering and participating in board and council meetings, helping veterans of war, working on family genealogy, traveling, home decorating and walking.
+She lives in San Jose, California (USA) and is currently a volunteer with several organizations that work with the hungry and homeless.
+Her focus is working to provide student resources to solve hunger issues on campus and in the downtown area.
+Laura is the Regent of the Gilroy DAR (Daughters of the American Revolution) and promotes her goal of working with veterans of war.
+She retired after 33 years of service in April 2017 as a Project Coordinator at Ernst & Young LLP.
+Laura’s current projects include Martha’s Kitchen, Hunger at Home, Downtown Street Team, San Jose State University and various other agencies to feed and help the homeless.
+She has been married to Ron Bravo for 36 years and has three daughters: Stephanie, Robin and Cristina.
+In her past time, she enjoys volunteering and participating in board and council meetings, helping veterans, working on family genealogy, traveling, home decorating and walking.